Dwijesh522/COP290_Game_For_Social_Good/README.md

 player will have one-final round which will test the player’s overall understanding, creativity, social qualities.
 This level will start from the scratch and will end up with coming up with good product/idea for the solid waste management.

+In-game HUD:

+Diegetically HUD will be shown to the player in the starting of the game to give a glimplse of the game-play.
+Also during the game player will be shown some HUD to give some important information.
+During the game HUD will be pop up when player will focus/point to the specific objects.

+Multiplayer:

+Keeping in mind the small time duration for the project we have decided to make a single player game.
+If we will get extra time we will try to extend our singleplayer game to multyplayer game.
+For that we will try to make our game as modular as we can to incorporate the changes.

+UI:

+Main Menu:

+The main menu will contain the following options: New game, Continue game, (save game), Buy, Controls settings, GDD, Exit.
+Technical details not decided yet.

+Player Customization/Store:

+There is no option provided for the ui involved with setting up the player.
+Player will have options for selling and buying the objects.
+They can buy and sell objects any time a/c to the coins they have/ coins they need.

+Game setup screen:

+The player will have an option to save the game either at fixed checkpoints locations or at any time(not decided yet).

+In-Game option Menu:

+(yet to add details)

+In-Game HUD:

+(Yet to add details)

+Game Over Screen:

+We might ask the player to get correct choices at the end of the game.
+(Yet to add other details)

+Level Selection:

+First, the player has to complete tutorial levels.
+To unlock next tutorial level player will need to get some threshold coins.
+There will be two groups.
+First group will contain the tutorial levels and the second group will contain a single level combining the tutorial concepts/ technics/ creativity.
+After completion of each level, the player will be motivated in some way to play the next level.

+        Complete Description of Levels:
+                (Yet to decide)

+Gameplay:

+(Yet to decide)

+Mechanics:

+(Yet to decide)

+Controls:

+(yet to decide)

+Modes:

+(Yet to decide)

+Winning The Match:

+Player have to earn enough coins to successfully complete the game.

+Score:

+(Yet to decide)

+Challenges of Importance:

+(Yet to decide)

+Missions and Achievements:

+(Yet to decide)

+Assets:

+(Yet to decide)

+Charectors:

+(Yet to decide)

+Objects:

+(Yet to decide)

+Equipment and Upgrades:

+(Yet to decide)

+Environmental:

+(Yet to decide)

+Audio:

+(Yet to decide)

+Back Story:

+(Yet to refine)